 Key takeaways

-- Makes thousands of PRs daily across 10,000+ codebases, having processed 300B+ tokens since October 2025 launch
+- Made thousands of PRs across 10,000+ codebases and processed 300B+ frontier-model tokens in its first three months after the October 2025 launch

 FAQ